Estimated reading time: 10-15 mins

 Tips for Searching Documents in Nextpoint

 Nextpoint search is capable of pinpointing relevant documents with some advanced techniques that aren’t available in common search engines.
-Learn how to use them all here.
+Learn how to use them all here and as a reminder, you can always reference the Nextpoint Search Guide.